 “Silva Cells were used for their ability to achieve water quality treatment goals as well as to grow large and mature trees,” notes Russell Barth, senior water resources engineer at ISL Engineering.
 “Nature-based system are, by far, the best ones available to us.”

 Runoff is collected in catch basins where sediments settle and are cleaned out throughout the year.
 The water then flows through perforated pipes along the upper layer of the Silva Cells to provide water for the trees above.
 Excess water is collected by a second perforated pipe along the base of the Silva Cells and is led to a downstream sewer.

-City staff are monitoring both hydrology and water quality as well as how winter snow and ice removal practices are impacting trees and soil.
-Monitoring occurs via a flow monitor at the underdrain discharge and samples from the street.
-Current monitoring data for the installation has provided some early indication supporting expectations for flood events.
-The largest single monitored event on July 15, 2016 seems to show a peak flow and volume reduction for that event (72% and 35%, respectively), which can be characterized as a 1:25 year flood event.
+City staff is monitoring both hydrology and water quality as well as how winter snow and ice removal practices are impacting trees and soil.
+The single largest monitored event thus far occurred on July 15, 2016, during which peak flow and volume reduction were 72% and 35%, respectively.